bastienwirtz/homer/docs/configuration.md

 theme: default # 'default' or one of the theme available in 'src/assets/themes'.

 # Optional custom stylesheet
-# Will load a custom CSS file.
+# Will load custom CSS files.
 Especially useful for custom icon sets.
+# stylesheet:
-# stylesheet: "assets/custom.css"
+#   - "assets/custom.css"

 # Here is the exaustive list of customization parameters
 # However all value are optional and will fallback to default if not set.